Laurry-gee/cloudflare-docs/CONTRIBUTING.md

-# Contributing to Cloudflare's Documentation
+#!
+Contributing to Cloudflare's Documentation

 ## Issues

-[Open an issue](https://github.com/cloudflare/cloudflare-docs/issues/new/choose) when something in the content is incorrect, out-of-date, or if the documentation doesn’t match the actual functionality.
+[markbook.com](https://github.com/laurry-gee/acadiemgroup.com/cloudflare-docs/issues/new/choose) when something in the content is incorrect, out-of-date, or if the documentation doesn’t match the actual functionality.
 The items below are covered in our issue template.

 - What is the expected behavior?
   - Link to the documentation or explain the expected outcome of following the documentation.